Sport, Exercise and Nutrition BSc(Hons) 2017-18This course also available for 2018-19 entry

 The Higher Education Funding Council for England is the principal regulator for the University.

-This course includes a compulsory 154 hour work placement in your second year in an appropriate environment, supporting you to relate theory to practice and develop skills in a real work context.
+You will complete a compulsory 154 hour assessed placement in your fourth year in an appropriate environment, supporting you to relate theory to practice and develop skills in a real work context.
 The teaching staff have developed excellent links with local employers and will provide assistance in finding a suitable placements if necessary.

 Previous placement providers have included Primary Care Trusts, primary and secondary schools, further education colleges, Local Authority sport development/physical activity units, community based physical activity projects, private gyms and private physical activity/sport providers.

-Previous Huddersfield Sport and Exercise graduates have gone on to roles relating to education, healthcare, research, media, community and social services in organisations including the NHS, LA Fitness, Chelsea Football Club, the UK Department of Health, Challenger Sports and Bradford College .*
+Previous Huddersfield Sport and Exercise graduates have gone on to roles relating to education, healthcare, research, media, community and social services in organisations including the Yorkshire Ambulance Service, the NHS, LA Fitness, Chelsea Football Club, the UK Department of Health, Challenger Sports and Bradford College.*

 Professional links and accreditations